 Anyone with the link - anyone can access the video without signing in.
 Only use this for public content where you do not mind anyone seeing it.

-If you want to copy a video session from one course folder to another, see the Panopto and Moodle section.
+To learn about copying a video session from one course folder to another, see Using a Video in Multiple Courses.

 To find our course folder by searching (recommended):

 - Select the Browse button from the left hand side in Panopto